emmylou-christensen/MAT131_projects/README.md

 #Welcome to a short collection of some of the coding projects I've completed over the past year!

 #The majority of these projects consist of cleaning, analyzing, and visualizing data.
+For each project, I included a description detailing the data I
+#was using and illustrating the purpose of my calculations.